davidjamesknight/Skooma/README.md

 ### The `Schema` class

-Let's create a schema for our DataFrame using the `Schema` class.
+Next, let's create a schema for our DataFrame using the `Schema` class.

 To create a new `Schema`, we'll pass in a dictionary with keys corresponding to the columns in our DataFrame.
 The value for each key is an instance of a Skooma datatype.
 Datatype classes may contain optional lambda functions that evaluate to `True` or `False` for each unique value in the column.
 This allows us to go beyond basic type checking and set more granular constraints.